Psi6 Aurigae

-Psi6 Aurigae, Latinized from ψ6 Aurigae, is a spectroscopic binary star in the northern constellation of Auriga.
-It is a dim, naked eye star with an apparent visual magnitude of +5.22.
+Psi6 Aurigae is a spectroscopic binary star system in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from ψ6 Aurigae, and abbreviated Psi6 Aur or ψ6 Aur.
+This system is visible as a dim, naked eye star with an apparent visual magnitude of +5.22.
 Based upon a measured annual parallax shift of 8.01 mas, it is approximately 407 ly distant from the Earth.
+The system is drifting closer to the Sun with a radial velocity of −6.5 km/s.